 All of our receptionists are trained to triage appointments and will ask you questions relating to your health concerns to ascertain which member of the clinical team you are best placed to be seen by.
 Triaging enables the GPs, Advanced Nurse Practitioner and Nurses to work more effectively and efficiently.

 Two thirds of each days appointments are bookable in advance with the remainder only bookable on the day.
 You can book as far in advance as you want to.
-Monday evening appointments are available for workers.
-Ask at reception for details.

 You can now book appointments online.
 Click on the link on the Online Services section at the bottom of the home page and this will take you through the set up.